 - A/B Testing.
 You should A/B test the optimal placement of interstitials.
 Measure and analyze KPIs such as retention, session length, ads shown per user, ads clicked, CTR between users, and compare the test insights of each KPI throughout each interstitial ad placement in your web app.

 - Segment the Users: Each user engages with your website in a different way.
 This is why when you show ads in your web app, it’s best to segment the ad type, frequency, and placement according to your users, addressing each segment differently.
 For instance, if you provide membership options for your content, your most valuable readers should see less interstitial ads than your non-paying readers, or no ads at all.

 Interstitial ads have the power to provide increased impression rates, click-through rates, conversion rates, and of course, revenue.
 Follow the tips above to make sure that you’re getting the maximum out of your interstitial campaigns placement.

-Ultimately, you must also be mindful about the changes that you’ll have to make to your site as a web app, and the effect that those alterations will have on your readers.
+Ultimately, you must also be mindful of the changes that you’ll have to make to your site as a web app, and the effect that those alterations will have on your readers.
 To achieve that, continuous testing and optimization are pivotal!
 Monitor the behavior of users and the advertisers’ response to your interstitial strategy, and you shouldn’t miss out on a chance to increase your revenue.